 Supporting patients and families that are hoping for a miracle.
 American Society of Clinical Oncology, 2014.

-Standardized spiritual screening and assessment tools.
+Standardized spiritual screening tools.

 Assessment for suffering, distress, disconnection, or spiritual pain.
 Supportive Care Coalition.